-Check for the energy level of the different dog breeds from different authentic sites such as The Dogs Journal, AKC, or PetFinder.
+Check for the energy level of the different dog breeds from different authentic sites such as The Dogs Journal, AKC, Your Dog Advisor, or PetFinder.
 Also, you need to check a dog’s living requirement whether they can live in the senior’s apartment or not.

 Choosing a younger dog or a puppy will not be suitable because of its too much energy, as well as, choosing a very old dog is also not recommended because of their possible health conditions.
 So, the best idea is to choose middle-aged dogs that are already trained.

 These were some important guidelines that will help you for sure in choosing the right dog.
 Now, let’s find some best dog breeds for seniors below.

 The poodle comes in three sizes, Standard, Miniature, and Toy, so you can select any one of them as per your convenience.
 They are hypoallergenic and easy to train.
 In terms of intelligence, they are the second-best dog breed in the world after Border Collie.
 For a more adorable dog, you may also go for a Poodle cross such as a Bernedoodle or a Groodle.
 For weaker seniors, Miniature and Toy Poodle makes the best lap dogs.

 Shih Tzus are pure love.
 They are among the low-shedding dog breeds that make them the best choice for dander and hair allergic seniors.
 If you can manage to go out on a walk daily, Shih Tzu is for you.
 Moreover, they won’t disturb you as they are among the quietest dogs.
 A Shih Tzu/Poodle cross named Shih Poo is also among some of the most demanding dogs nowadays.